 - Faking the Dead: During the storyline, this gets done by Danihen twice.

 - Little Bit Beastly: Some characters (e.g. Lion or Cat) have Cute Little Fangs or Femme Fatalons in addition to their animal ears and tail.

 - Non-Combat EXP: The game gives the player experience from various activities, namely drilling and playing cards.

-- Ocular Gushers - Some characters, when they fail a drill attempt.
+- Ocular Gushers: Some characters get this animation when they fail a drill attempt.